 Debt consolidation may offer the relief you're looking for.

-When you have numerous debts to different creditors, and at varying interest rates, debt consolidation allows you to combine them into one loan at a lower interest rate.
+When you have multiple debts to different creditors and loans to pay at varying interest rates, debt consolidation is a debt relief option that allows you to combine them into one loan at a lower interest rate.

 Let’s say you have $25,000 in debt spread across five different credit cards, two outstanding medical bills and a student loan.
 That means you have eight different payment schedules and possibly eight different interest rates.